jerrywardlow/p3catalog/README.md

 our virtual machine and run `vagrant destroy` to remove all traces of the Vagrant environment.

+### Ansible

+Ansible can also be used to configure the application and database servers.
+A series of playbooks and a Vagrantfile can be found in `provision/ansible`.
+By running `vagrant up` in this directory, two bare Ubuntu 14.04 VM's will be spun up ready to be worked on.
+Running `ansible-playbook deploy.yml` will configure our application and database servers.
+The Vagrantfile will scrape your SSH key from `~/.ssh/id_rsa.pub` and add it to the `authorized_keys` of each VM.
+Please note that since we are pulling application code from GitHub we don't have a chance to setup Imgur and OAuth keys and as such application will be limited as noted before.

 ### Docker

 A Docker Compose file is included that will spin up two linked containers, one